-- Departments, faculty, and graduate assistants should continue to work collegially on further details of the accommodation, recognizing that these may differ from case to case owing to individual student circumstances and departmental cultures.
+- Departments, faculty, and graduate assistants should continue to work collegially on further details of the accommodation, recognizing that these may differ from case to case owing to individual student circumstances and the diversity of assistantship responsibilities.
 The Graduate School's Parental Accommodation Form should be submitted at least eight weeks prior to anticipated leave.

 - A graduate assistant whose request for a reasonable accommodation is not approved should consult first with their Director of Graduate Studies or Department Chair.
 Next, as needed, graduate assistants should consult with the Associate Dean for Graduate Education or the Dean of their School or College.
 If necessary, graduate assistants should consult with the Dean of the Graduate School.
 Alternatively, the assistant may go directly to the Ombuds Officer for Graduate Students for confidential advice and/or informal mediation.
 The Dean of the Graduate School serves as the final arbiter between the College/School/department and student to resolve any conflicts.

 A GA who experiences problems related to workload should address them without delay through the process indicated in "Grievance" Section below.

 Compensation and Stipends

 Three categories (called Steps) are currently used for the classification of graduate assistantships.
 These steps, based on a student’s experience and progress toward the degree, determine compensation levels.
 Graduate Assistants fall into one of the three steps: Step I is only for first-year GAs; Step II is for second-year GAs, as well as for those students, new or continuing, holding a master’s degree; and Step III is reserved for doctoral candidates.